lylaw27/pentago-blog/README.md

 - View and read published blog posts
 - Responsive design using Tailwind CSS
 - Pagination for blog posts
-- Search functionality to find specific posts
+- Categorizing blog posts to help users find contents they are interested in
+- Subscribe for newsletters and notifications for new blog posts

 ### Admin Panel
 - Login/Logout using **Auth0** authentication
-- Create, edit, and delete blog posts
+- Search, create, edit, and delete blog posts
-- Upload images to **Cloudinary** for use in blog content
+- Allow client to create and save drafts
+- Images and videos that are emded in blogs are stored in **Cloudinary**
 - **WYGIWYS** editor for rich-text blog creation

 ## Installation